 It’s up to us to give consuming and self-tranquilization a rest now and then and think about matters affecting us.
 If we don’t, then we deserve to be used the way we are being used.
 The sad thing is, we (who don’t own capital and who don’t exploit others) are the majority.
 If each of us just devoted say 20 minutes a week to thinking about something important, we’d fairly quickly be impervious to harmful elite propaganda.
 But there is no law that can be passed that will make people care – about others and about themselves.

 So.
 That gives you an idea about my frame of mind.
 It’s not the whole me though.
 I like fun too.
 I live rather simply and cleanly.
-I don’t swear (heavy stuff), smoke (anything), do drugs or eat crap (although poverty means I can’t go whole hog organic).
+I don’t swear (heavy stuff), smoke (anything), do drugs or eat crap.
+Despite poverty, all of my food, except for maybe my coffee and tea, is organic.
 I like Toronto for it’s variety of eateries and independent coffee shops.
 I’d like to one day have my own coffee shop.
 I enjoy just sitting in a coffee shop and reading my paper, although I’d rather socialize if that’s possible.
+And now that I have a (electronic) notebook, I’m not reading paper as much as I used to.
+And I miss it.

 I don’t do as much exploring of restaurants as I’d like to simply because I don’t have money.
 But there’s a few that I like which I can sort of afford and I go to them now and then as a treat.